Old Prussians: Old Prussian religion

 Baltic paganism has been described as a form of polydoxy, a belief in the sacredness of all natural forces and phenomena, not personified but possessing their own spirits and magical powers.
 They thought the world inhabited by a limitless number of spirits and demons, believed in a soul and an afterlife, and practiced ancestor worship.
 Some authors, by contrast, have argued for a well developed, sophisticated Old Prussian polytheism with a clearly defined pantheon of gods.

 The highest priest Kriwe-Kriwajto was to be in permanent connection with the spirits of the dead ancestors.
-He lived in a sacred grove, the Romove, a place off limit for anyone but elite clergy.
+He lived in a sacred grove, the Romove, a place off limits to anyone but elite clergy.
 Each district was headed by its Kriwe, who also served as lawgiver and judge.
 The Kriwe-Kriwajto's next in rank, the Siggonen were expected to maintain the healthy spiritual connection with natural sacred sites, like springs and trees.
 The Wurskaiten – priests of lower rank – were supposed to superintend rites and ceremonies.

 Christianisation

 With the submission to the Teutonic Order in 1231, the Old Prussians were Christianised.
 How long the old paganism lived on cannot be inferred from the sources.
 Pagan customs are said to have lasted the longest with the remote Sudauers.
 In the 16th century, the so-called Sudovian Book (Sudauerbüchlein) was created, which described a list of gods, "pagan" festivals and goat sanctification.
-However, researchers argue that this little book misinterpreted traditional folk customs as 'pagan' in the context of the Reformation.
+However, some researchers argue that this little book misinterpreted traditional folk customs as 'pagan' in the context of the Reformation.